kagisearch/kagi-docs/kagi/src/why-kagi/kagi-vs-competition.md

 | Anonymises user data | Yes | No | Yes | Yes | No |
 | Zero search telemetry | Yes | No | No | No | No |

-<a name="speed"></a>
 ## Speed

-Ahhh...speed.
 We’re obsessed with increasing speed and lowering latency, and we currently use three approaches.

 First, we optimized our technology stack to increase code execution speed and decrease connection latency.